Books by the Thousands: A Bibliophile’s Collection

 Written By Amy Dangelico

-A testament to his passions for books and collecting, the walls of the Library are lined with walnut shelves housing George’s personal collection of 22,000 volumes.
+A testament to his passions for books and collecting, the walls of the Library in Biltmore House are lined with walnut shelves housing about half of George’s personal collection of 20,000 volumes.

 The collection ranges in subject from American and English fiction to world history, religion, philosophy, art, and architecture.
 About one-third of the volumes were antiquarian purchases, the oldest of which is an Italian work published in 1561.